 General Virtual Machine guides and troubleshooting articles

-The Virtual Machines are all in VirtualBox .ova format (unless otherwise noted).
-Most will work fine with other hypervisors (KVM, VMWare, Hyper-V, etc).
-The naming convention is the course code COMPXXXX of the course it was built for, followed by an optional term, such as -F18 for Fall 2018, representing when it was created.
-Many VMs continue to be used both for future terms, and for different courses.
-Consult with your Instructor to determine the exact VM you are expected to use for your course!
+The SCS Course Virtual Machines (SCS VMs) are all in VirtualBox .ova format (unless otherwise noted).
+Most will work fine with other hypervisors (KVM, VMWare, Hyper-V, etc.).
+The naming convention is the usually the course code COMPXXXX of the course it was built for, followed by an optional term, such as -F21 for Fall 2021, representing when it was created.
+Many VMs continue to be used for both future terms and different courses.
+Consult with your Instructor to determine the exact SCS VM you are expected to use for your course!

-IMPORTANT: SCS Virtual Machines require the VirtualBox Extension Pack (Installing VirtualBox Guide).
+- SCS VMs require the VirtualBox Extension Pack (Installing VirtualBox Guide)